kindo-tk/PySpark/README.md

-# PySpark Learning Repository
+# My PySpark Learning Journey

-This repository serves as a structured, hands-on learning environment for Apache PySpark.
-It contains a comprehensive collection of Jupyter Notebooks and corresponding datasets designed to guide you through PySpark concepts, ranging from fundamental DataFrame operations to advanced machine learning pipelines.
+This repository documents my personal journey in learning and practicing Apache PySpark.
+It serves as a structured, hands-on environment where I keep my learning resources, tools, and practice code.
+It contains a comprehensive collection of Jupyter Notebooks and corresponding datasets that I use to explore PySpark concepts, ranging from fundamental DataFrame operations to advanced machine learning pipelines.

 ## Repository Structure